-We evaluate our approach on three ODQA benchmarks: WebQ \citep{berant-etal-2013-semantic}, NQ \citep{kwiatkowski-etal-2019-natural} and TriviaQA \citep{joshi-etal-2017-triviaqa}.
-Experimental results show that our method significantly surpasses the direct prompting baselines, and the previous SOTA zero-shot method \textit{GENREAD} \citep{yu2022generate}.
+We evaluate our approach on three ODQA benchmarks: WebQ \citep{berant-etal-2013-semantic}, NQ \citep{kwiatkowski-etal-2019-natural}, and TriviaQA \citep{joshi-etal-2017-triviaqa}.
+Experimental results show that our method significantly surpasses the direct prompting baselines and the previous state-of-the-art (SOTA) zero-shot method \textit{GENREAD} \citep{yu2022generate}.
 Our method even shows comparable performance with strong few-shot methods.
-We also conduct extensive analysis on the effects of different generated components, the formats of the prompted sequence for in-context learning, ways of demonstration selection from the pseudo dataset, and the quality of generated QAs.
+We also conduct extensive analysis on the effects of different generated components, like the formats of the prompted sequence for in-context learning, ways of demonstration selection from the pseudo dataset, and the quality of generated QAs.
 In general, our contributions can be summarized as follows:

 (i) We propose Self-Prompting to leverage multiple capabilities of LLMs for zero-shot ODQA.
-It is able to automatically build a pseudo but high-quality ODQA dataset in advance and select salient QA instances for in-context learning.
+It can automatically build a pseudo but high-quality ODQA dataset in advance and select salient QA instances for in-context learning.

 (ii) We propose a clustering-based retrieving method to effectively utilize the built pseudo QA dataset to select both semantically similar and diverse examples for each test sample.